MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin.md

 ---
 title: bitsadmin
-description: Windows Commands topic for **bitsadmin** - bitsadmin is a command-line tool that you can use to create, download, or upload jobs and monitor their progress.
+description: Windows Commands topic for bitsadmin, which is a command-line tool used to create, download, or upload jobs and monitor their progress. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 4853036e-1df8-45ad-8be6-cfb097b8dd27

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 4853036e-1df8-45ad-8be6-cfb097b8dd27
 author: coreyp-at-msft